-Cockapoos, a hybrid breed of dog that is part Cocker Spaniel and part Poodle, are incredibly popular right now and have been for the last decade or so.
-In fact, so popular that they are the number one choice in cross breed for many dog owners in the country.
+Cockapoos, a hybrid breed of dog that is part Cocker Spaniel and part Poodle, are incredibly popular and have been for the last decade or so.
+In fact, so popular that they are the number one choice in cross breeds for many dog owners in the country.
 They are even more popular than a lot of pure breeds.

 - Great 'Fridge Rules' Fun Magnets

-However, does this always mean that you are going to have a loving and friendly cockapoo?
+However, does this always mean that you will have a loving and friendly cockapoo?
 Well, that is what we are going to discuss, because you may have heard that some people have noted that sometimes they cannot just be friendly, but actually somewhat clingy.
 Thats why people are asking “are cockapoos clingy” and people also ask “cockapoo velcro dog”.

 Highly Intelligent – The Good and Bad

 As well as easy-going and loving, both Cocker Spaniels and Poodles are two of the smartest breeds of dogs.
 As a result, the parent dogs and any puppies these breeds produce together, are very easy to be taught.
 They seem just to love being taught.

 However, there is a darker side to the intelligence and loyal nature of cockapoos.
 That is Separation Anxiety.

 When Loyal and Loving Becomes Clingy Separation Anxiety